globus/django-globus-portal-framework/README.md

 The following fields are built-in:

 * `remote_file_manifest` -- Transfer data in a search record.
 See [here](https://github.com/fair-research/bdbag/blob/master/doc/config.md#remote-file-manifest)
- for how to format in your search records
+ for how to format in your search records.
+Only supports Globus URLs (Example globus://ddb59aef-6d04-11e5-ba46-22000b92c6ec/share/godata/file1.txt)
 * `globus_http_endpoint` -- Endpoint to use for detail-preview page
+    * Example: `b4eab318-fc86-11e7-a5a9-0a448319c2f8.petrel.host`
 * `globus_http_scope` -- Resource server to use for detail-preview page
+    * Example: `petrel_https_server`
 * `globus_http_path` -- Path on remote endpoint to use for fetching data on detail-preview page
+    * Example: `/ORNL/iozone/iozone_log_ccs_dtn01_atlas1_10G_default.txt`
+* `globus_group` -- Typically a Search Records restricted `visible_to` group on Globus Search.
+List the group here so users can be directed to join to request access when using preview/transfer/etc.
+    * Example: `50b6a29c-63ac-11e4-8062-22000ab68755`

 ### Custom Fields